keephq/keep/README.md

 ```
 The UI is now available at http://localhost:3000 and the backend is available at http://localhost:8080.
 #### Local development
-You can also start Keep within your favourite IDE, e.g. [VSCode](https://docs.keephq.dev/development/getting-started#vscode)
+You can also start Keep within your favorite IDE, e.g. [VSCode](https://docs.keephq.dev/development/getting-started#vscode)